 Polyglandular autoimmune syndrome type 2 is an autoimmune syndrome which leads to lymphocytic infiltration causing organ-specific damage.

-Diagnosis of PAS-2 is often delayed, and this can sometimes cause significant complications.
+The diagnosis of PAS-2 is often delayed, and this can sometimes cause significant complications.
 Usually, these patients present with isolated endocrine dysfunction and later develop other endocrine and non-endocrine diseases.

 Manuela Dittmar et al. followed 151 out of 360 PAS-2 patients for 13 years and found that autoimmune thyroid disease was most prevalent in 99 patients (65.6%), and out of these, 50 patients (33.1%) were found to have Graves' disease, and 49 patients (32.5%) had Hashimoto’s thyroiditis.
 T1DM was found in 92 patients (60.9%), and Addison disease was found in 28 patients (18.5%).
-T1DM occurred early in life with mean age 27.5 years while other diseases manifested around age 36.5 to 40 years.
-Coexistence of T1DM and thyroid disease was most common while the coexistence of Addison and thyroid disease was less common.
+T1DM occurred early in life with a mean age 27.5 years while other diseases manifested around age 36.5 to 40 years.
+The coexistence of T1DM and thyroid disease was most common while the coexistence of Addison and thyroid disease was less common.